tinue/wsdl-home-sample/readme.md

 of this directory is copied to the `target`, and replaces the dummy certificates that are present.

 ## Client
-### Fetch the wsdl file
-The wsdl file can be retrieved with `curl`:
-`curl https://localhost/services/hello.wsdl --output hello.wsdl --insecure`
-The `--insecure` part is only required if the certificate from the server is invalid (e.g. self signed, or it does not contain `localhost` in the list of subject alternate names).
+### Dependencies
+The client needs the generated jax-ws classes and the JAX-WS runtime library.
+### Client implementation
+The client is very simple,
+and mostly explains itself.
+Some remarks:
+* SSL Server validation will just work, if the certificate that the server uses is valid.
+It must be issued by an issuer that is known by the Java runtime.
+This means that the issuer needs to be in the `cacerts` file of the Java installation.
+* Just for fun, schema validation is enabled.
+To test, use e.g. a blank last name, or a `null` first name.

-### Build the client library
+### SSL client authentication
-The recommended tool for generating client classes is `jaxws-maven-plugin`.
-The later versions have the strange group id `com.sun.xml.ws`, but they generate `jakarta.*` classes nevertheless.
+This part is TODO.

 ## Links
 * [jaxb2-maven-plugin, Maven central](https://mvnrepository.com/artifact/org.codehaus.mojo/jaxb2-maven-plugin)